 Line drying in laundry refers to the process of hanging wet clothes on a clothesline or drying rack to allow them to air dry naturally.
 This method utilises the sun and wind to dry clothes, eliminating the need for a mechanical dryer and offering an energy-efficient and gentle drying technique.

-Should you line dry your laundry?
+Should you line-dry your laundry?

 Line drying your laundry is highly recommended for several reasons.
 It's environmentally friendly, as it consumes no electricity and reduces your carbon footprint.
 Line drying also extends the life of your clothes by avoiding the wear and tear caused by tumble dryers.
 Additionally, it can help preserve fabric quality and reduce wrinkles in certain materials.